-First you will need to try and test it yourself, watch how animals use it, think about it with common sense.
+First you will need to try and test the panorama mode yourself, watch how animals use it, empathise with their astuteness.

-Any individual adult or group of adults could easily start kidding themselves about how the body feels from the inside or the effects of broadband sensing, and i don't want to get involved in theories or anything unnatural, anything an innocent animal wouldn't feel ...
+It is not easy or possible to rationalise how it feels to see, hear, smell, and taste the body from the inside, – any individual or group of adults could easily start deluding themselves about this.
+And i don't want to get involved in theories or anything unnatural, anything an innocent animal wouldn't feel ...

-So, i really would like a group of parents who will question their children.
 We need a consensus of opinion from small children : where does the breath go in your body?
 Where do smells go in your body?
 What can you taste in your body?
+ETC.